Four more players who refused to be subbed after Kepa’s Wembley defiance

 The Chelsea keeper defied the instruction of manager Maurizio Sarri.

-Chelsea keeper Kepa Arrizabalaga refused to come off in the final minutes of the Carabao Cup final in what appeared a stunning act of defiance against manager Maurizio Sarri.
+Chelsea keeper Kepa Arrizabalaga refused to come off in the final minutes of the Carabao Cup final in what appeared to be a stunning act of defiance against manager Maurizio Sarri.

 But while his actions shocked those watching, they were not unprecedented.